Zelkiron/Chronos-Forums/README.md

 # Chronos-Forums
-A fully functioning forum board.
+A fully functioning forum board, made from scratch.
-I may or may not have different branches for different programming languages/frameworks.